AnnaDouglasScott/bothan/building-a-dashboard.md

 ![](/images/building-a-dashboard/step-7.gif){: .screenshot.no-float}

-There is already a title displayed in the preview, but if you want to change this, you can update this in the ‘title’ field:
+There is already a title displayed in the preview, but if you want to change this, you can update it in the ‘title’ field:

 ![](/images/building-a-dashboard/step-8.gif){: .screenshot.no-float}